5 Things to Look for in a Preschool

 Make Preschool Hunting Easier

-Learn a few basics about the different approaches, some of these are the Academic/Traditional, also known as the Pre-K approach and the Developmental approaches.
+Academic/Traditional, also known as the Pre-K approach versus the Developmental approach

 Traditional of Academic Preschool Approach

-Do not discount the feedback and suggestions from friends who had their kids in preschools that made your list.
-Narrow them down based on other equally important factors such as quality of teaching, qualification of the teachers, distance or accessibility, and tuition rates,
+Here are the important factors you may now consider to help you make the list smaller.
+Narrow them down based on other equally important factors such as quality of teaching, qualification of the teachers, distance or accessibility and tuition rates,

 Questions You Need To Ask